HW: Read Just Mercy 7,8,10 for tuesday.

 First, it is really interesting to see how students classify alcohol and tobacco when they only see the pharmacological description of the drugs.
 Based on the effects of the drug, students usually classify both alcohol and tobacco as illegal controlled substances, but the reality in our country is that both are totally legal!
 As an adult you can buy and consume as much of these as you'd like.
 Why would our country allow such dangerous substances to be consumed by so many people?
-Because deviance is relative.
+Because deviance is relative, not only to when and where but also to perception.

 For a more reliable understanding of drugs and their effects, checkout the book Buzzed by Kuhn et al.